 Whether an unexpected expense depletes your budget, you're going through a period of financial difficulty, or you're simply overspent, it happens to the best of us at one time or another.

 When you can't make your monthly credit card payment, the absolute worst thing you can do is just let the bill go unpaid.
-Your creditor can take certain actions, including charge you a late fee, raise your interest rate, and report the late payment to the credit bureaus.
-Once upon a time, your other creditors would have raised your rates.
+Your creditor can take certain actions like charging you a late fee or reporting the late payment to the credit bureaus if it goes 30 days past due.
+Once upon a time, your other creditors would have raised your rates, too.
 Thankfully, universal default has been banned.
-But, you still want to avoid the other consequences
+But, you still want to avoid the other consequences.

 Dealing with an unsympathetic creditor?
 Look for money in other places in your budget.
 Is there something you can spend less on this month?
 Perhaps you can borrow from a friend or family member or get a small advance from your employer on your next paycheck.
 See How to Get Money to Pay Your Debt for some ways to come up with cash to make your payments.